Nadia Nakai

-Nadia Nakai Dlamini (née Kandava; born 18 May 1990), is a Zimbabwean-South African rapper and television personality.
+Nadia Nakai Kandava (née Dlamini; born 18 May 1990), is a Zimbabwean-South African rapper and television personality.

 Early life and education

 Nakai was born in South Africa.
 Her father is South African and her mother is Zimbabwean.
 When she was 16 years old, her surname was changed from her father's to her mother's.

 Nakai attended Fourways High School in Johannesburg for a year then finished her schooling in Kenya.
 She later studied a degree in marketing, communication, and media studies at Monash University, Johannesburg.